-1 2 SECTION 12.
+SECTION 12.
 DUTIES UNIQUE TO CHILD'S ATTORNEY.

-3 [(a)] A child's attorney owes to the child the duties imposed by the law of this 4 state in an attorney-client relationship.
-5 [(b) A child's attorney shall: 6 (1) explain the nature of the attorney-client relationship to the child, 7 including the requirements of confidentiality; 8 (2) provide advice and counsel to the child; 9 (3) keep the child informed of the nature and status of the proceeding; and 10 (4) review and accept or decline to accept any proposed stipulation for an 11 order affecting the child and explain to the court the basis for any opposition.
-12 (c) Subject to subsections (d) and (e), once the child has formed an attorney-client 13 relationship with a child's attorney, the attorney shall advocate any objectives of representation 14 expressed by the child unless they are prohibited by law or without factual foundation.
-15 (d) If a child's attorney determines that the child [lacks the capacity to understand 16 the nature of an attorney-client relationship or] lacks the capacity or refuses to direct the attorney 17 with respect to a particular issue, the attorney shall: 18 (1) present to the court a position that the attorney determines will serve 19 the child's best interests if the position is not inconsistent with the child's expressed objectives; 20 (2) take no position as to the issue in question; or 21 (3) request appointment of a court court-appointed advisor for best interests 22 attorney].
+- [(a)] A child's attorney owes to the child the duties imposed by the law of this state in an attorney-client relationship. - [(b) A child's attorney shall explain the nature of the attorney-client relationship to the child, including the requirements of confidentiality. - (c) Subject to subsections (d) and (e), once the child has formed an attorney-client relationship with a child's attorney, the attorney shall advocate any objectives of representation expressed by the child unless they are prohibited by law or without factual foundation. - (d) If a child's attorney determines that the child lacks the capacity or refuses to direct the attorney with respect to a particular issue, the attorney shall: - (1) present to the court a position that the attorney determines will serve the child's best interests if the position is not inconsistent with the child's expressed objectives; - (2) take no position as to the issue in question; or

+(3) request appointment of a court-appointed advisor.

-1 (e) If a child's attorney determines that, despite appropriate legal counseling, the 2 child continues to expresses objectives of representation that the child's attorney determines 3 would putexpose the child atto an unacceptable risk of reasonably certain and substantial harm, 4 the attorney shall: 5 (1) if neither request the appointment of a court-appointed advisor if a 6 court-appointed advisor has not been appointed, or withdraw from representation and request the 7 appointment of a best interests attorney nor a court advisor has been appointed, request 8 appointment of [a.
-The child's attorney shall not disclose the reasons for requesting a court- 9 appointed advisor or best interests attorney or] a court advisor without disclosing the reason for 10 the request, unless disclosure is except as permitted by [this state's rules of professional conduct]; 11 and 12 (2) continue to advocate the child's expressed objectives or request to 13 withdraw from the representation.
-14 15 16 17 18 19 20 LEGISLATIVE NOTE TO SECTION 12: In states where the duties of attorneys can be prescribed only by rule of court or administrative guideline and not by legislative act, the duties listed in the bracketed provisions should be adopted by the appropriate measure.
+(e) If, despite appropriate legal counseling, the child expresses objectives of representation that the child's attorney determines would expose the child to an unacceptable risk of substantial harm, the attorney shall request the appointment of a court-appointed advisor if a court-appointed advisor has not been appointed, or withdraw from representation and request the appointment of a best interests attorney.
+The child's attorney shall not disclose the reasons for requesting a court-appointed advisor or best interests attorney except as permitted by [this state's rules of professional conduct].

+Legislative Note: In states where the duties of attorneys can be prescribed only by rule of court or administrative guideline and not by legislative act, the duties listed in the bracketed provisions should be adopted by the appropriate measure.
 In states that enact only subsection (a), the text of subsection (a) should immediately follow the heading of the section.

-Comment 21 22 23 24 25 26 The child's attorney is in a traditional lawyer/client relationship with the child and, as such, is in a unique position to ensure that the child has a legal voice in the proceeding.
+The child's attorney is in a traditional lawyer/client relationship with the child and, as such, is in a unique position to ensure that the child has a legal voice in the proceeding.
 The child's attorney should explain the meaning and consequences of the child's choices in terms the client can understand.
 As in other lawyer/client relationships, the lawyer may express his or her assessment of the case and advise the child of the best goals to pursue.
 On the other hand, the lawyer must remain aware that the child may be more vulnerable to manipulation than an adult client.
 The lawyer has a duty not to overbear the will of the client.
 As a client-directed lawyer, the lawyer may not advocate a position contrary to the child's expressed position except as permitted by applicable ethical standards.